clojure-emacs/cider/README.md

 Alternatively you can start nrepl.el either manually or by the facilities provided by your project build tool (Maven, etc).

-After you get your nrepl server running go back to Emacs.
+After you get your nREPL server running go back to Emacs.
 Typing there <kbd>M-x nrepl</kbd> will allow you to connect to the running nrepl session.

 ### Using the nrepl minor mode

-`nrepl.el` comes with a handy minor mode called `nrepl-interaction-mode` (complementing `clojure-mode`) that allows you to evaluate code in your Clojure source files and load it directly in the repl.
+`nrepl.el` comes with a handy minor mode called `nrepl-interaction-mode` (complementing `clojure-mode`) that allows you to evaluate code in your Clojure source files and load it directly in the REPL.
 A list of all available commands is available in the nREPL menu and in the following section of this manual.